Clpsplug/playdate_util_libs/scene_engine/README.md

 ## Registering a scene
 A scene must be registered to the system before it's usable.
-Simply call the definition-returning function defined like above and supply it to `pdScene_Register(void*)` API.
+Call the definition-returning function defined like above and supply it to `pdScene_Register(void*)` API.

 ```c